Kshidirpur: Infrastructure

-According to the District Census Handbook 2011, Nadia, Kshidirpur covered an area of 2.52 km2.
+According to the District Census Handbook 2011, Nadia, Bethuadahari, Kshidirpur covered an area of 2.52 km2.
 Among the civic amenities, the protected water supply involved BWT, hand pumps, tubewell, borewell.
 It had 1,034 domestic electric connections.
 Among the medical facilities it had 1 nursing home, 1 veterinary hospital.
 Among the educational facilities it had were 2 primary schools, 1 secondary school, 1 senior secondary school.